European Studies - 2020-21 Graduate Catalog

 - Utilize advanced intercultural and international competence - compare and assess cultural, political, historical, economic or other similarities and differences between North American and Europe;

 - Utilize language competency for research purposes;

 - Demonstrate ability to interact in professional contexts with Europeans;

 - Demonstrate ability to analyze and solve real life professional problems collaboratively in a professional European setting.

 Prerequisites to Graduate Work

 As a basic entrance standard, the Department of World Languages and Cultures requires a minimum undergraduate GPA of 2.75 (on a scale of 4.0).

-Applicants seeking admission to the graduate programs in European Studies should follow the instructions outlined in the Graduate Admission section of this catalog.
+Applicants seeking admission to the graduate programs in European Studies should follow the instructions outlined in the Graduate Admission webpage.